npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### <a id="vsc-verification"></a>VS Code Verification

 1. Create a new file with a `.py` extension (for example, `test.py`) and verify that you see Python syntax highlighting (keywords in different colors, such as for, if, def, etc.)
-2. If you are working on the ENGR servers, verify that you see `SSH: <ONID>@access.engr.oregonstate.edu` in the bottom-left corner of VS Code, indicating you are connected to the ENGR servers.
+2. If you are working on the ENGR servers, verify that you see `SSH: <ONID>@access.engr.oregonstate.edu` in the bottom-left corner of VS Code, indicating you've connected to the ENGR servers.

 ## <a id="python"></a>Python and Pip download
 Should use ENGR to just module load, but link to the Python download documentation